 Make a Gift to the Carolina Women’s Center here and select “Moxie Project” as the fund.

 Students who participate in the Moxie Project should be first, second, or third-year students at UNC who are interested in engaging on issues of gender equity and organizing in the community.
 Students should be self-motivated, hard-working, and eager to engage in community organizing.
-Students need not have completed any specific coursework prior to joining the Moxie cohort, but should be willing to commit to taking the spring 2016 Course “American Feminist Movements Since 1945” (HIST 475H/WMST 476H).
+Students need not have completed any specific coursework prior to joining the Moxie cohort, but should be willing to commit to taking the spring Moxie course.

-The complete Moxie Project in 2016 will include participation in HIST 475H/WMST 476H, and then a 6-8 week long internship in the Raleigh-Durham-Chapel Hill area at organizations that advocate on a wide range of gender equity issues.
+The complete Moxie Project will include participation in a spring course, and then a 6-8 week long internship in the Raleigh-Durham-Chapel Hill area at organizations that advocate on a wide range of gender equity issues.
 Participating students will engage in an ongoing summer seminar/discussion series and will receive a small living stipend.
 Students will have a number of opportunities to collaborate and share experiences with Duke University’s Moxie Project as well.

-Students selected to participate in the Moxie Project will be notified about their acceptance in early November 2015 (deadline to apply is Tuesday, October 27, 2015 at 11:59pm).
+Students selected to participate in the Moxie Project will be notified about their acceptance in early November.